borealbirds/LandbirdModelsV5/README.md

 ## Version 4

-Version 4 of BAM's landbird models can be reproduced using the data object stored in the data repository and the generalized model script available in the 'V4' folder of this repository.
+Version 4 of BAM's landbird models (Stralberg et al. *In Review*) can be reproduced using the data object stored in the data repository and the generalized model script available in the 'V4' folder of this repository.

 ## Version 5